Florida’s #1 Expert for Hearing Loops

-An output signal from a microphone, TV, PA system, or sound reinforcement system is provided to the hearing loop amplifier, and the hearing loop amplifier drives an audio current (note current not voltage) through the loop of wire in the form of a strong alternating current.
-As the alternating current from the hearing loop amplifier flows through the loop wire, it creates a magnetic field within the looped area and “induces” the telecoil or T-coil in a hearing instrument, or specifically design hearing loop receiver.
+An audio signal from a microphone, TV, PA system, or sound reinforcement system is provided to the hearing loop amplifier.
+The hearing loop amplifier drives an audio current (note current not voltage) through the loop of wire in the form of a strong alternating current.
+As the alternating current from the hearing loop amplifier flows through the loop wire, it creates a magnetic field within the looped area.
+That field “induces” the telecoil/T-coil in a hearing instrument or specifically designed hearing loop receiver.

-When a hearing instrument user switches their hearing aid or cochlear implant to the “T” position on the hearing instrument, the telecoil in the hearing instrument picks up the fluctuations in the magnetic field and converts them back into alternating currents.
+To use the Loop, a hearing instrument user switches their hearing aid or cochlear implant to the “T” position on the hearing instrument upon entering the room.
+The telecoil in the hearing instrument picks up the fluctuations in the magnetic field and converts them back into alternating currents.
 The alternating currents are amplified and converted by the hearing instrument into sound.

 Why Use a Hearing Loop?

 There are many reasons why people with hearing loss prefer to use a hearing loop.
 Those who suffer from hearing loss require more than just increasing the volume of sound into their ears.

 The following are some reasons and benefits of using a Hearing Loop:

 - Hearing Loops will provide greater clarity than all other assistive listening system.

 - Because the hearing aid or cochlear implant is the receiver, the prescriptive setting of the hearing aid provides the clearest sound possible.